HowkMii/Howkmii/README.md

 Here are some ideas to get you started:

-- 🍀 I’m currently working on ...Musketeers.
+- 🍀 I’m currently working as a ...Freelancer.
-- 💪 Developer student club Open and  Coding club.
+- 💪 Software Engineer
-- 🌱 I’m currently learning ...ML Academy Training Program.
+- 🌱 I’m currently reading ...REST API Development using Node.js
 - 💬 Ask me about ...
-UX Design
+UX Design, Back-end Development, DeepLearning.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ... keep studying
 -->